curtisrecords/cloudflare.tailscalepkgs-reverse-proxy/README.md

 # cloudflare.tailscalepkgs-reverse-proxy
-Use Cloudflare Worker to handle the Tailscale Packages site.
+Use Cloudflare proxy servers in regions with high network latency to Tailscale Package servers :)